abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Resolving the paradox in set theory
 ---

-The set of sets that do not contain themselves doesn't sound like a ver useful set.
+The set of sets that do not contain themselves doesn't sound like a very useful set.
 And it really isn't --- in fact, I haven't seen it mentioned for any other reason, other than the construction of Russell's paradox.
 So, most people's initial reaction when learning about Russell's paradox would be something like this:

 >"Wait, can't we just add some rules that say that you cannot draw the set of set that don't contain itself?"